Huntwr/Bird-Brain/README.md

 # Bird-Brain
 Bird Brain is a social bird tracking application that allows users to identify and log bird sightings from anywhere.
 Users can upload photos, add descriptions, and record the exact location of birds they encounter.
-The application displays user and community sightings on an interactive map, letting outdoor enthusiasts and casual members to explore discoveries made by friends in real time.
+The application displays user and community sightings on an interactive map, letting outdoor enthusiasts and casual members explore discoveries made by friends in real time.

 Audience: The target audience is for people who love birds and the outdoors (bird watchers).